driessenslucas/researchproject/Thesis.md

 ## Limitations

 **Insufficient Data for Exact Positioning**: One significant limitation was that the RC car only had an estimated position in the maze.
 This estimation was based solely on the car's previous position and the direction it was moving in.
 There was no absolute positioning system, such as GPS or visual markers, to verify the car's exact location within the maze.
 As a result, if the car encountered an obstacle, slipped, or deviated slightly from its intended path, it would not be able to correct its position accurately.
-The agent controlling the car operated under the assumption that the car was still in the correct position, leading to compounding errors.
+The agent controlling the car operated under the assumption that the car was still in the correct position, leading to compound errors.
 These positional inaccuracies could cause the car to make incorrect decisions, such as turning prematurely or missing turns, thereby failing to navigate the maze successfully.
 This limitation shows the need for more sophisticated localization techniques, such as integrating additional sensors or using advanced algorithms to better estimate the car's position and mitigate errors.

 **Hardware Limitations**: The hardware used in the RC car, such as the ultrasonic sensors and motor encoders, degraded over time.
 The wheels would start to slip off their axis, causing unreliable movement.
 When this occurred, the encoder readings became inaccurate, leading to numerous issues.